 PIE:

 Make the double crust pie dough per the Classic Crisco® recipe in Food Nirvana.
 Divide it in half.
-Wrap each half in plastic wrap.
-Put the dough into the refrigerator.
-If you plan to use a deep dish pie plate then the dough needed for the bottom will be somewhat more than what is needed to cover the pie, so adjust the dough portions to 60:40 instead of in half.
+Flatten and shape each piece into a disc about one inch thick or less.
+Wrap each disc in plastic wrap.
+Put the dough discs into the refrigerator for a minimum of 30 minutes, or up to overnight.
+If you plan to use a deep dish pie plate then the dough needed for the bottom will be somewhat more than what is needed to cover the pie, so adjust the two dough portions to 60:40 instead of 50:50.

 Combine all the dry ingredients for the inside of the pie in a one quart bowl.
 Mix them briefly.

-Combine the dry ingredients with the apples, raisins, orange juice and lemon juice in a large, three or four quart bowl.
-Mix the combined ingredients and then put the mixture into a large saucepan or small pot.
+Put the wet apple slices, raisins, orange juice and lemon juice into a large, three or four quart bowl, and then add the dry ingredients.
+Mix the combined ingredients with a large spoon and then put that mixture into a large skillet or a Dutch oven.

 Preheat the oven to 400ºF.

-Roll out the refrigerated dough for the bottom pie crust to a diameter of 13 inches and put it into a 9" glass pie plate or an 8" glass deep dish pie plate.
+Roll out the refrigerated dough for the bottom pie crust to the diameter of what you measured, remove the top pieces of plastic wrap, put your hands under the bottom plastic wrap to lift the dough, then and put it into a 9" glass pie plate or an 8" glass deep dish pie plate by turning it upside down and carefully placing/centering the rolled out dough, then putting it into the pie plate and removing the plastic wrap.
+Make any minor adjustments to the placement of the dough if needed.
 Prick the dough with a fork evenly spaced on the bottom about twenty places.

 Pour the cooled apple and raisin mixture into the bottom crust and spread it out evenly, with a small mound effect in the middle of the pie.